KS4 History

-We believe that History should be experienced both inside and outside the classroom and so are involved with a variety of extra-curricular activities.
-In recent years our students have been on visits to Ypres, Rome, Berlin and even China in the past!
+As a further encouragement to explore local history independently, we also provide our parents with links to local attractions that support the teaching of our topics.
+We believe that History should be experienced both inside and outside the classroom and as such we are involved with a variety of extra-curricular activities.
+In recent years our students have been on visits to Ypres, Rome, Washington, New York, Berlin and even China in the past!

 Podcasts